 How do you stay healthy during the winter?

-Paula Radcliffe is an asthma sufferer herself and urges others with the condition to protect themselves this winter, following research from Asda Pharmacy highlighting the fact that 1.2million asthma sufferers are putting their lives at risk by not having the flu vaccine.
-Around 13% of these don’t get the jab because they don’t want to pay for it, but at-risk groups are actually eligible for a free flu jab.
-Of those not planning on getting the vaccine this winter, 39% say they don’t feel they need it, but Paula Radcliffe warns this can have serious consequences.
+Paula Radcliffe is an asthma sufferer herself and urges others with the condition to protect themselves this winter, following research from Asda Pharmacy which highlights the fact that 1.2million asthma sufferers are putting their lives at risk by not having the flu vaccine.
+Around 13 per cent of these don’t get the jab because they don’t want to pay for it, but at-risk groups are actually eligible for a free flu jab.
+Of those not planning on getting the vaccine this winter, 39 per cent say they don’t feel they need it, but Paula Radcliffe warns this can have serious consequences.

 “It’s a no-brainer, it takes five minutes, go somewhere as easy as the Asda pharmacy, you can just walk in and get it.
 You can go outside of work hours until 10pm at night and at weekends.
 This is versus the amount of time you’ll have to have off if you get the flu virus and as an asthma sufferer you’re more likely to get complications leading on from that such as bronchitis or pneumonia, lung infections and inflammation – these take a lot longer to recover from.
 I had a flu jab personally all through university and when competing.
 As an athlete it can have a massive impact on your training if you do contract the flu.”